Spend a thought-provoking afternoon meeting with celebrated science writers, Pulitzer Prize winning journalists, and best-selling authors.

-Michael Moss is the author of the #1 New York Times bestseller Salt Sugar Fat: How the Food Giants Hooked Us, published by Random House in 2013.
+Michael Moss is the author of the No. 1 New York Times best seller Salt Sugar Fat: How the Food Giants Hooked Us (Random House, 2013).
 He has been an investigative reporter with The New York Times since 2000.
 He was awarded the Pulitzer Prize for explanatory reporting in 2010, and was a finalist for the prize in 2006 and 1999.
 He is also the recipient of a Loeb Award and an Overseas Press Club citation.
-Before joining the Times, he was a reporter for The Wall Street Journal, New York Newsday, and The Atlanta Journal-Constitution.
+Before joining the Times, he was a reporter for the Wall Street Journal, New York Newsday, and the Atlanta Journal-Constitution.
 He has been an adjunct professor at the Columbia University School of Journalism and currently lives in Brooklyn with his wife, Eve Heyn, and two sons.

 Jonathan Weiner’s books have won the Pulitzer Prize, the National Book Critics Circle Award, the Los Angeles Times Book Prize, and many other honors.
 While working on His Brother’s Keeper, he was writer-in-residence at Rockefeller University.
 Now he teaches science writing at Columbia University’s graduate school of journalism, where he is a professor.
 He lives in New York with his wife, Deborah Heiligman, the children’s book author.